-- 1. Do not bring inappropriate things to class.
-Phones, ear buds, food, drinks, candy, etc., electronic or spinner toys are some things that are inappropriate.
-Water in a transparent container at your desk when no computer activity is in progress is acceptable.
+1. Do not bring inappropriate things to class.
+Phones, ear buds, food, drinks, candy, toys are some things that are inappropriate.
+Water in a transparent container at your desk when no lab is in progress is acceptable.
 The "no phones/ear buds" is difficult for some students to absorb, so I'll repeat it here and elsewhere.
 If you are so fortunate as to own a phone, keep it powered off and stored securely out of sight during class.
-Ear buds, too.
-This includes every moment you are in the classroom-even during passing periods, including busy times and quiet times.
+Ear buds and air pods, too.
+Don't have them on your person-in your ears or dangling from your shirt.
+This includes every moment of class, including busy times and quiet times.
 Most students can successfully process this policy.
-Some require administrative punishment to comprehend it, and they will be accommodated with Saturday School assignments. - 2.
-Bring the right things to class.
-Your physics book (better yet: store your textbook in the classroom) and pencils are welcome every day. - 3.
-Be in your seat when the tardy bell rings.
+Some require administrative consequences to fully process it; they will be accommodated with Saturday Schools.

+2. Bring the right things to class.
+Your physics binder, pencils, scientific calculator, ruler/protractor combination are welcome every day.
+Leave your textbook at home unless otherwise instructed.
+See "The Physics Ready Desk" document for complete details and logistics.

+3. Be in your seat when the tardy bell rings.
 Once a seating chart is established, attendance is taken quickly so that we can move into the day's lesson.
-If you arrive late-for any reason-be sure to sign in on the tardy signin sheet.
-Undocumented tardies cannot be cleared later. - 4.
-Respect the educational rights of those around you.
-Everyone needs to be able to see, hear, work, and participate in the lesson without distraction.
-Do not distract yourself or others with non-instructional activities. - 5.
-Respect the property rights of those around you.
-Don't mess with other people's stuff, especially physics classroom stuff; apparatus set out within students' reach is often delicate, expensive, and precisely arranged for a instructional purposes.
-Since ours is a non-lab class, the apparatus is in use during other (lab class) periods. - 6.
-All school rules apply at all times.
+If you arrive late-for any reason-be sure to sign in on the tardy sign-in sheet.
+Undocumented tardies cannot be cleared later.

+4. Respect the educational rights of those around you.
+Everyone needs to be able to see, hear, and participate in the lesson without distraction.

+5. Respect the property rights of those around you.
+Don't mess with other people's stuff, especially the physics instructor's stuff; apparatus set out within students' reach is often delicate, expensive, and precisely arranged for a classroom demonstration.

+6. Follow all lab instructions with extreme care.
+Always read the instructions carefully and follow them closely.

+7. All school rules apply at all times.
 Read your copy of the school rules (Students Handbook) so that you're familiar with them.